Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Model and main results

 \begin{corollary} In addition to the assumptions of Theorem~\ref{thm:lineages}, if the covariance of the dispersal process is isotropic (i.e., $\covq = \sigma^2 I$), then

 (However, $\meanq$ can still depend on location.) \end{corollary}

-In other words, the lineage behaves as a diffusion driven by Brownian motion run at speed $\sigma^2$ multiplied by the local per-capita production of mature offspring ($r \gamma$) in a potential tilted by migration bias ($(\varphi_s \gamma)^2 \exp(-\meanq \cdot x / \sigma^2)$, whose gradient appears in the drift term of the generator).
+In other words, the lineage behaves as a diffusion driven by Brownian motion run at speed $\sigma^2$ multiplied by the local per-capita production of mature offspring ($r \gamma$) with mean displacement in the direction of $\grad \log(\varphi_s \gamma) - \meanq/\sigma^2$.
 In particular, lineages are drawn to regions of high fecundity (production of juveniles), but their speed is determined by the rate of production of mature offspring.
 This can be compared to Remark~\ref{ancestral lineages: first guess}.

 \begin{corollary} In addition to the assumptions of Corollary~\ref{cor:lineages_simple}, if the population process is stationary (so $\varphi_t \equiv \varphi$), and $\meanq(x) = \grad h(x)$ for some function $h$, then $Y$ is reversible with respect to